Lunar New Year in Manchester

 Family-Friendly Activities in Manchester

-If you’re looking for what’s on in Manchester this February, Lunar New Year in Manchester is a brilliant choice for families.
+If you’re looking for what’s on in Manchester this February, Lunar New Year in Manchester is a brilliant choice for families, especially during the February half term.

 There’s no shortage of things to do nearby, especially if you’re planning a day out with the whole family.
 You can expect workshops, craft sessions, performances and hands-on activities that are designed with families in mind.
 Kids can get creative, enjoy the entertainment and soak up the colourful atmosphere, while adults take in the music, food and celebrations.